 The horned lizard has a fun talent.
-Though it doesn't have a strategic hunting method for snatching harvester ants, but does have a unique form of self-defense.
+Though it doesn't have a strategic hunting method for snatching up harvester ants, it does have a unique form of self-defense.
 Thin blood vessels around the eye of the lizard rupture under pressure to squirt streams of blood at predators.
 Yes, this little guy will blast you with streams of blood shooting out of its eyeballs.
 Besides startling the attacker, the blood also contains canine repellent chemicals to ward off predators like the coyote.
 And you thought the "horned" part would be scariest, didn't you?

 Share the knowledge!